 The novelty of the study we are presenting this year compared to those from previous years lies in the fact that this is the first time we were able to use a longitudinal fixed-effects approach, where we use the information for the same students gathered over several consecutive years to identify causal effects more precisely.
 More specifically, over time this periodic information allows us to identify causal effects beyond the individual, family, educational or social characteristics that remain unchanged over time.
-Without a doubt, pated.
-An example of the various statistical tools that minimise possible measurement errors are studies 2440 and 2753 by the Spanish Centre for Sociological Research (Centro de Investigaciones Sociológicas,
+Without a doubt, this type of longitudinal study was only pos- much information as possible on the same sible thanks to a major effort to adapt the sample of students who, as time goes by, questionnaires and to monitor the schools get older and attend other Junior Achieveand students over time in order to collect as ment Foundation programmes.